chriskorsak/mr-robogers-neighborhood/README.md

 * Spec: A user should be able to enter a new number and see new results over and over.

+* Spec: If the inputted number is 12321, the output is "You picked the magic number!"
+Added effects will also be present.
+  * Input: "12321"
+  * Output: "You picked the magic number!"
+The background color will also change and an image of a robot will display.

 * Spec: The program returns a range of numbers from 0 to the user's inputed number.
   * Input: "4"
   * Output: "0", "1", "2", "3", "4"